abhirampadhi/WeatherForecastApp/README.md

 - The core of the application is the domain layer.
 - Provide more testability than N-layered architecture.

-## Layers
+### Layers
-### Domain Layer:
+## Domain Layer:
 This layer does not depend on any other layer.
 This layer contains entities, enums, specifications etc.
-Add repository and unit of work contracts in this layer.
-### Application Layer:
+## Application Layer:
 This layer contains business logic, services, service interfaces, request and response models.
-Third party service interfaces are also defined in this layer.
 This layer depends on domain layer.
-### Infrastructure Layer:
+## Infrastructure Layer:

-This layer contains database related logic (Repositories and DbContext), and third party library implementation (like logger and email service).
+This layer contains database related logic (Repositories and DbContext), and third party library implementation.
 This implementation is based on domain and application layer.
-### Presentation Layer:
+## Presentation Layer:
 This layer contains Webapi or UI.

-# Domain model

-Domain model are of 2 types
+## Domain model

-## Validations in Domain driven design:
+## Validations :

 ### Technologies Used: